remoteintech/remote-jobs/company-profiles/1password.md

-# AgileBits
+# 1Password

 ## Company blurb

-We are the folks who make 1Password.
+We make a password manager for Mac, Windows, Android, and iOS called 1Password.
+It also has a web service and a standalone browser extension, both built in Golang.

 ## Company size

-Roughly 100 at the moment.
+Just over 100 (May 2018).

 ## Remote status